arvention/ccapdev-validation/README.md

 app.post('/signup', validation.signupValidation(), signupController.postSignUp);
 ```

 The array of middleware functions in the function `signupValidation()` will be executed before the callback function `postSignUp()`.
 The callback function `postSignUp()`, defined in [`controllers/signupController.js`](controllers/signupController.js) then checks for errors from the middleware validation functions.
+Shown below is the code as excerpted from the file:

 ```
 postSignUp: function (req, res) {